thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 * `AuthorTestClient` class represents the REST Client of the Authors microservice.
 * `Test_GetAuthors` class represents the JUnit test which will be executed as the  parameterized test run.

-## 1.2 The Java project configuration for the JUnit test using Maven
+## 1.2 The Java project configuration for the JUnit test JUnit test and OpenLiberty with Maven

 * Dependencies